elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ---

+{{< pagebreak >}}

 # Introduction

-The purpose of this document is to provide Hiking Band's users the required information to successfully setup and use the Hiking Band system.
+The purpose of this document is to provide Hiking Band users the required information to successfully setup and use the Hiking Band system.
 The system consists of two applications: the Raspberry Pi Web Application and LilyGO T-watch smartwatch hiking application.
 This document contains a section for each application and a section for communication between applications.

 A test plan has been included for both applications for the purpose of detailing to QA specialists how it can be verified that the application works as intended.
 Additional information for testing can be found from the SRS documentation.
-Please keep in mind, that the SRS may contain optional features that have not been implemented in the proof-of-concept version.
+It is important to highlight, however, that the SRS may contain optional features that have not been implemented in the proof-of-concept version.
 All non-optional features listed in SRS SHOULD be available and optional features MAY be available.

+{{< pagebreak >}}

 # LilyGo T-Watch Hiking application

 The LilyGo T-Watch Hiking application is a proof-of-concept (later in this section PoC) smartwatch application for tracking hiking trips.
 The application uses LilyGo T-Watches BMA423 accelerometer to track step count and LilyGo T-Watches M8/M6 GPS Module.
-Average speed is computed by recording the start time of the hike and calulating average speed from tracked distance and hike duratoin.
+Average speed is computed by recording the start time of the hike and calulating average speed from tracked distance and hike duration.
 Users can also view information from past hikes and configure Bluetooth synchronization from the settings menu.

-Some introductory words here.

 ## Requirements